 Our attention needs to be focused upon several important factors.

 The Bible unequivocally teaches that Jesus possessed the power to perform miracles.
 His miraculous abilities had been prophesied in the Old Testament (Isaiah 35:5-6), they astounded his disciples (Matthew 14:33), and confounded his enemies (John 11:47).

 He exercised divine power over infirmity (John 9:1ff), the laws of nature (John 6:19), material objects (John 2:1ff), the demonic world (Matthew 12:22), and even death itself (John 11:43-44).

 Moreover, there are clear examples where miracles were performed on behalf of people who evidenced no faith in him at all (cf. Luke 7:11ff).
 How much faith does a corpse have?

 In view of this wide range of supernatural abilities, it is hardly conceivable that Jesus failed in power on this occasion.
 The probing student must look for another reasonable explanation.
 And the larger context of the episode provides it.

 The seeming problem is with Mark’s expression “he could not.”
-The Greek phraseology is ouk edunato — a manner of speaking occasionally employed in the New Testament to connote the idea that one, for some reason, chooses not to do something — though technically, he has the ability to do it.
+The Greek phraseology is ouk edunato.
+This expression is an idiomatic manner of speaking occasionally employed in the New Testament to connote the idea that one, for some reason, chooses not to do something — though technically, he has the ability to do it.
+Consider these examples.